Poland's former regulator head detained by anti-corruption agency

 Chrzanowski, a former central banker, was nominated to his post in 2016 by the ruling Law and Justice (PiS) party, which has said one of the pillars of its fiscal policy is fighting corruption in value-added tax collection.

+By 0834 GMT shares in Getin Noble Bank rose by 8.8 percent to 0.37 zlotys each on a flat market.

-Reporting by Agnieszka Barteczko; Editing by Kim Coghill
+Reporting by Agnieszka Barteczko; Editing by Matthew Mpoke Bigg